Know the 3 firefighting employer types

 Such entities include the U.S. Forest Service, Bureau of Land Management, a Veterans Affairs facility, the U.S. Fish and Wildlife or any number of other federally operated departments that employ fire service personnel.
 It may also fall under one of the branches of the U.S. military who often employ civilian fire personnel at various federally owned and operated bases or other military sites.

-Federal jobs are salaried under the GS (Government Salary) system.
+Federal jobs are salaried under the government salary system.
 This means that there is more consistency within the same position and rank than you will find with municipal or private departments, but some allowances are made in areas where the cost of living is very high.
-Generally speaking, in areas where the cost of living is low, federal firefighters sometimes make more than their municipal brothers and sisters.
-However, in areas where the cost of living is higher they often find themselves a little lower in comparison—sometimes much lower.

 The salaries will vary greatly throughout the nation and even within smaller geographic areas due to cost of living differences and differences with each jurisdiction's own economic resources.

-There are many "combination" departments in the East Coast that employ full-time personnel during the day and rely on their volunteers in the evenings.
+There are many combination departments that employ full-time personnel during the day and rely on their volunteers in the evenings.

-In the West a new trend of 48-hour shifts followed by 96 hours off is rapidly gaining popularity.
-This schedule is starting to replace the other common West Coast schedule of 24 hours on, 24 off, 24 on, 24 off, 24 on followed by 96 hours off.
+In the West, 48-hour shifts followed by 96 hours off gained popularity in recent years.
+This schedule replaces the other common West Coast schedule of 24 hours on, 24 off, 24 on, 24 off, 24 on followed by 96 hours off.
 Both schedules equate to a 56-hour work week.